lareinayden/Stickies-AI/README.md

 # Stickies AI

-An AI-powered dashboard that transforms voice-captured tasks, technical concepts, and news feeds into interactive, habit-forming "Sticky Notes" with automated recall and summarization.
+An AI-powered dashboard that transforms voice-captured tasks, technical concepts, and news feeds into interactive, habit-forming "Sticky Notes" with automated recall, summarization, and a **lightweight rewards/reinforcement system** (effort heatmaps, streaks, and unlocks).

 ## Prerequisites